dlobron/ChugBot/README.md

 The application assumes that you have PHP installed in your webserver, and that you have access to a MySQL database.
 To set things up, please follow these instructions:

 1. Enter the MySQL command line as root, and run "source ChugBot.sql".
-Note that there is a line in the SQL that pulls in sample data: you should comment this out.
+Note that there is a line in the SQL that pulls in sample data: you should comment that out.
 Alternately, you can enter the database commands into an admin window.
 You may have to change the name of the database to fit your ISP's conventions.
+The default database name is "camprama_chugbot_db".

 2. Update constants.php with the login information for your MySQL database and your email account.
-If your ISP's email authentication is broken, you might also need to add the following to the sendMail function in functions.php:
+If your ISP's email authentication is broken, you might also need to add the following to the sendMail function in functions.php (please see https://github.com/PHPMailer/PHPMailer/wiki/Troubleshooting for details):

     $mail->SMTPOptions = array(
         'ssl' => array(